datazoompuc/datazoom.social/README.md

 )
 ```

-To download PNADC data and save panels as CSV but discard the
+To download PNADC data and save panels as RDS but discard the quarterly
-intermediate quarters parquet, run:
+files, run:

 ``` r
 load_pnadc(